Jamesredux/flickr_app/README.md

 If you input a flickr ID it will return that users photos.
 (I have limited this to the first 50 photos)

+TO DO:
+Create cover  for failures incorrect user id etc tag search other features